andrew-dsi/andrew-dsi.github.io/_posts/2021-06-28-linear-regression.md

 <br>
 ### Model Training <a name="regtree-model-training"></a>

-Instantiating and training our Decision Tree model is done using the below code
+Instantiating and training our Decision Tree model is done using the below code.
+We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.

 ```python